niumuzhi2004/risc-v-uvc/README.md

 | x9 | `0x000000FF` | Line 8: `xor` |

 ## Verification Plan
 The verification plan includes a comprehensive set of directed and constrained-random tests to cover all supported instructions, hazard scenarios, and pipeline behaviors.
-More details can be found in the [Verification Plan](./docs/verification_plan.md).
+The specific feature coverage plan can be found in the [Verification Plan](./docs/verification_plan.md).
+Sign-off criteria is defined as covering 100% of the functional coverage items and passing all tests without any assertion violations.

 ## Testbench Architecture
 <p align="center">